 You never know when you’ll need to write something down.
 A sharpened pencil and notebook are a must for your glove box.
 A pen could also work, but leaving it there for too long could lead to it drying out and failing at the worst possible moment.

 This may sound like a lot, but you’d be surprised how easy it will be to fit much of this in a storage cubby in your cargo area, the glovebox, and perhaps the center console.
 They actually don’t take up all that much room and don’t add too much weight either.
 Be prepared for whatever the road may throw at you – no one has ever regretted being too ready for a vehicle emergency.

 Don’t Worry About an Emergency While Moving.

 The last thing you want to worry about in the middle of a long-distance move is having to deal with a vehicle emergency.
-If you’ve got your car, truck, or SUV packed full of your personal belongings, digging emergency response tools out will be a nightmare.
-That’s why you hire Number 1 Auto Transport to move your car, truck, or SUV – et us worry about any emergencies that may pop up, while you can worry about a successful move!
+If your car, truck, or SUV packed full of your personal belongings, digging emergency response tools out will be a nightmare.
+That’s why you hire Number 1 Auto Transport to move your car, truck, or SUV – et us worry about any emergencies that may pop up while you can worry about a successful move!
 Our team at Number 1 Auto Transport always carries everything it needs for emergencies along the way, meaning less stress for you – a smarter way to move!